The Royal Dutch Cycling Federation (KNWU) wants to attract more people to the exciting, fascinating sport of Freestyle BMX.

 A new engaging experience for spectators, a tool for judges and riders to better judge the rider’s performance.

-Using two sensors, one on the front of the bike and one on the back, we were able to visualize the position, acceleration, height, and rotation of the rider.
-Using these multiple inputs we have shown the path of the rider.
+Using two sensors, one on the front of the bike and one on the back, we were able to capture the position, acceleration, height, and rotation of the rider.
+Using these multiple inputs we were able to visualize the full path of the rider, and deduct speed, rotation, height of jumps, usage of the park, and more.

 During the event, the visuals were shown in a continuous cycle on a large LED display to provide additional perspectives on how well the riders were performing.
 It also informed spectators about the lineup of the heats, event sponsors, and the score and rank of the riders.

 To help the jury judge the riders, we created a dashboard that shows an overview of the rider’s performance.
-The dashboard showcases several metrics about the rider including how high the rider jumped and how well he/she used the entire park.
+The dashboard showcases several metrics about the rider including how high the rider jumped and how well they used the entire park.
+It also features replay functionality which could be further complemented with actual ride footage.
+We envision the same data being used by the athletes to enhance training sessions with more accurate comparison of attempts on a certain trick.